gklyne/I-D/arcp/arcp.md

 Path semantics
 --------------

-The _path_ component of an app URI identify individual resources within a particular archive, typically a *directory* or *file*.
+The _path_ component of an arcp URI identify individual resources within a particular archive, typically a *directory* or *file*.

 * If the _path_ is `/` - e.g.
-`app://uuid,833ebda2-f9a8-4462-b74a-4fcdc1a02d22/` -
+`arcp://uuid,833ebda2-f9a8-4462-b74a-4fcdc1a02d22/` -
-then the app URI represent the archive itself, typically represented as a root directory or collection.
+then the arcp URI represent the archive itself, typically represented as a root directory or collection.
 * If the path ends with `/` then the path represents a directory or collection.

-The app URIs can be used for uniquely identifying the resources independent of the location of the archive, such as within an information system.
+The arcp URIs can be used for uniquely identifying the resources independent of the location of the archive, such as within an information system.

-Assuming an appropriate resolution mechanism which have knowledge of the corresponding archive, an app URI can also be used for resolution.
+Assuming an appropriate resolution mechanism which have knowledge of the corresponding archive, an arcp URI can also be used for resolution.

 Some archive formats might permit resources